6 Reasons to Love Home Newborn Sessions

 if it will be stressful to have a stranger there with a new baby

 But also, they are all based on some pretty big assumptions about what a newborn session is “supposed” to be.
-And we do things differently.
+And I do things differently.

-So here’s 6 of my top reasons why in-home newborn sessions are a new parents’ best friend.
+So here’s 6 of the top reasons why you can take a deep breath and trust that in-home newborn sessions with me are a new parents’ best friend.

 Getting photographed can be intimidating to some people and often brings up ideas about performance and anxiety.

-But in a casual atmosphere, your bare feet, and your favorite chair, the only expectation is that you are simply yourself.
-You don’t have to dress up.
-You don’t have to pose.
+But in a casual atmosphere with bare feet, your favorite chair, and coffee in hand, the only expectation is that you are present.

-Make coffee.
 Eat a bagel.
 Let the dog lick your plate.
 Read the newspaper.
-Feed the baby (duh).
 Throw a load of laundry in.
-Wear your pajamas if that’s what feels good – heck, in those first few days, if that’s what life looks like, let’s capture it!
+It’s all fine.

-Cut yourself a tiny bit of slack and hire someone to help you do this one thing, then check it off the list- you don’t even have to pack bags to leave the house with changes of clothes and bottles for “just in case.”
-Just hire someone you love to come to you, make photos of this blurry and wild stage that will make your heart swell, then help you get them in your hands to enjoy forever.
+You don’t even have to pack bags to leave the house with changes of clothes and bottles for “just in case.”
+Just let me come to you, make photos of this blurry and wild stage that will make your heart swell, then help you get them in your hands to enjoy forever.

 Sounds a lot better, right?